Favored Russians ooze confidence, feel like ‘red machine’

 Russia didn’t lack talent on home ice in Sochi in 2014 with Alex Ovechkin, Evgeni Malkin and Sergei Bobrovsky but flamed out and lost in the quarterfinals.
 Nesterov said Ovechkin, who was outspoken about his desire to play in these Olympics even when the NHL decided not to participate, talked to players on the current team and told them to win for him.

 They’re favored to do just that.
-Nesterov bristled at the term ”favorite,” but the former Tampa Bay Lightning and Montreal Canadiens defenseman is plenty confident following the blowout of South Korea.
+Nesterov bristled at the term ”favorite,” but the former Tampa Bay Lightning and Montreal Canadiens defenseman is plenty confident following the blowout of the Koreans.

 ”I think that we regained our game-time rhythm and the team is in excellent shape,” Nesterov said.

+Korea goaltender Matt Dalton came away more impressed by the Russians than any other country.

+”They’re a level, I think, above the rest,” Dalton said. ”I’ve seen Canada, Sweden and Finland in Moscow and they’re all good, but especially those Russian forwards – their forwards are next level.”

-Coach Oleg Znarok told reporters after the exhibition game that 34-year-old Vasily Koshechkin will start in goal and Mikhail Grigorenko is expected to play on the first line with Kovalchuk and Datsyuk in Russia’s opener Wednesday against Slovakia.
+So much talented gives coach Oleg Znarok options.
+Znarok told reporters after the exhibition game that 34-year-old Vasily Koshechkin will start in goal and Mikhail Grigorenko is expected to play on the first line with Kovalchuk and Datsyuk in Russia’s opener Wednesday against Slovakia.

 ”I made the roster so that anybody can replace anybody,” Znarok said. ”Everybody can play with everybody else.”